bijaybartaula/The-Optional-Disappointment/design-lies.md

-> **Moodboards, Wireframes, and Other Lies I Tell Myself**
-> *When the design is stunning, but the actual app never even reaches a single route.*

----

 ## Moodboards, Wireframes, and Other Lies I Tell Myself

-**When the design is stunning, but the actual app never even reaches a single route.**
+> **When the design is stunning, but the actual app never even reaches a single route.**

 There’s a folder on my desktop labeled “Startups.”
 Inside it are subfolders with names like *NimbusOS*, *EchoJournal*, *Maple*, *Quanta*, and a dozen other sleek, evocative titles that sound like they belong on Product Hunt’s front page.
 Inside those folders are designs — beautiful, thoughtful, sometimes obsessive designs.
 Color palettes.
 Font hierarchies.
 Responsive mockups.
 Components upon components.
 All meticulously built out in Figma.